-Most of the Charity Commission’s contact with charities is now done by email, so it is important that you keep your email addresses up to date.
+Most of the commission’s contact with charities is now done by email, so it is important that you keep your email addresses up to date.

-The Charity Commission can hold two addresses for a charity:
+The commission can hold two addresses for a charity:

-- a private email address for Charity Commission use only – when it issues new passwords and for annual return mailings
+- a private email address for commission use only – when it issues new passwords and for annual return mailings

 - a public address – this is displayed on the public register of charities